 Visit the Plimoth Grist Mill

 Formerly known as the Jenney Grist Mill, the Plimoth Grist Mill is now a part of Plimoth Plantation’s historical representations of life in the Pilgrim era.
-The actual mill is a reproduction of the mill that originally was built in its spot in 1636, with many parts being salvaged from a mill that was built in the early 1800s.
+The actual mill is a reproduction of the mill that was originally built in its spot in 1636, with many parts being salvaged from a mill that was built in the early 1800s.

 Go to the Jabez Howland House